phd-work-22/Sentiment-Analysis-P3/README.md

    All the aggregations were done by using SQL.

    4.2 Linking and visualising data

-   Any neccessary linkage between two datasets (mailing list and commits) for further analysis were done in SQl and R.
+   Any neccessary linkage between two datasets (mailing list and commits) for further analysis were done in SQL and R.
    All visualization in the study was done in R.

-5. Manipulating tables to answer Research Questions 5.1.
+6. Manipulating tables to answer Research Questions 5.1.
 RQ1 -- The extent of negative and positive emotions in the written communication in Gentoo, we aggregated the number of positive and negative scores labelled by the Sentistrength-
    SE throughout the period (between 2001 and 2023).